na-stewart/ULibSync/README.md

 ## Usage

 ULibSync was designed to be incredibly easy to configure and use.
-All changes made to ULib data are automatically synced.
+All changes made to ULib data (via commands) are automatically synced.
 Data associated to a player, a ban for example, is automatically synced locally on join.
 You can simply configure and forget.

 ### Initial Setup